ChilliCream/graphql-platform/website/src/docs/strawberryshake/scalars.md

 | `Uuid`      | GUID                                                        |

 # Custom Scalars
-As a addition to the scalars listed above, you can defined your own scalars for the client.
+As an addition to the scalars listed above, you can define your own scalars for the client.
 A scalar has two representation: the `runtimeType` and the `serializationType`.
-The `runtimeType` referes to the type you use in your dotnet application.
+The `runtimeType` refers to the type you use in your dotnet application.
 The `serializationType` is the type that is used to transport the value.

 Let us explore this with the example of `DateTime`.
 The server serializes a date into a string on the server.